-115.81 (e): Medical and mental health providers obtain consent from detainees before reporting information about prior sexual victimization that did not occur in an institutional setting unless the victimization occurred when the detainee was a minor.
+115.81 (e): Medical and mental health providers obtain consent from detainees before reporting information about prior sexual victimization that did not occur in an institutional setting unless the victimization occurred when the detainee was a minor or is a youthful detainee.
+According to the Facility Administrator statement of fact, there was no allegation of victimization made by any youthful detainees during the PREA cycle.
+Based on interviewed detainees who report prior sexual victimization and those who disclose previously perpetrating sexual abuse are referred for evaluation and consent forms or refusals are being obtained.

-Based on interviews with mental health services detainees who report prior sexual victimization and those who disclose previously perpetrating sexual abuse are being referred for evaluation and consent forms or refusals are being obtained.
 The Mental Health provider indicated that he makes himself available when new intakes arrive at the facility and tries to see each of the new intakes.
-He indicated that if any resident claims prior victimization or detainees that are considered at risk by the screeners, he sees them when they arrive and speaks with them in private and offers a follow up meeting the same or following day.
+He indicated that if any resident claims prior victimization or are considered at risk by the screeners, he sees them when they arrive and speaks with them in private and offers follow up meeting the same or following day.